Physics-Informed Neural Operators for Cardiac Electrophysiology: Training Data Generation

 All of the propagation scenarios described in Section~\ref{sec:Experiments} were simulated using the open-source cardiac modelling software package openCARP \citep{plank_opencarp_2021} on a 2D $10\times10 \text{cm}^2$ tetrahedral mesh with a resolution of 250$\mu$m (resulting in a grid of resolution $401\times401$).
 All of the simulations were performed with isotropic conditions with the monodomain conduction model \citep{brief_history_tissue_models_2014}, and propagation was modelled using the Aliev-Panfilov cell model (using the parameters described in table \ref{tab:ap_params}).

-To produce the planar and centrifugal waves, the mesh was stimulated from a single wall and a single corner respectively.
-Both the spiral and spiral-break up waves were simulated using a cross-stimulation approach (pacing from a single wall, and then stimulating from a perpendicular wall at a later time in order to induce re-entrance).
-The simulations were generated with a time horizon of $1000$ms for the planar and centrifugal scenarios in order to capture a single action potential whilst the spiral and spiral-breakup models were generated with a time horizon of $2500$ms in order to capture the long term evolution of the system.
-All of the simulations were saved with a temporal resolution of $5$ms.
+To produce the planar and centrifugal waves, the mesh was stimulated from a single wall and a single corner, respectively.
+Both the spiral and spiral-break-up waves were simulated using a cross-stimulation approach (pacing from a single wall, and then stimulating from a perpendicular wall at a later time in order to induce re-entrance).
+The simulations were generated with a time horizon of $1000$ms for the planar and centrifugal scenarios in order to capture a single action potential, whilst the spiral and spiral-breakup models were generated with a time horizon of $2500$ms in order to capture the long-term evolution of the system.

 During the construction of the datasets used in training, the voltage field data was normalised to be in AU.
-When calculating the residual loss, the time was scaled was also scaled to be in AU.
-For all of the propagation scenarios, we used the first $1000$ms of the simulation to create the testing and training datasets.
+When calculating the residual loss, the time was scaled to be in AU.
+For all propagation scenarios, we used the first $1000$ ms of the simulation to create the training and testing datasets.
+During simulations, we set $dt = 100$ $\mu$s for the forward solver, which resulted in an average simulation time of $40s$ per $1000ms$ simulation when running the simulation on our GPU server using 12 processing units.

+For the parameter variation experiments described in Section~\ref{sssec:cv_type}, whilst we were not able to scale the parameter of $D$ directly in the simulator, we were able to scale the isotropic conductivity, $g_m$.
+To relate this scaling to the value of $D$ in the physics loss calculation, we equated the Aliev-Panfilov and monodomain formulations to infer the value of $D$ using the values of membrane capacitance and the cell surface to volume ratio used in the openCARP simulator.